Agent Skills: Feature Workflow: Review Pull Request

 You need:

-NOW you know what files changed.
-Read the changed files to understand what the code does.
+Read the changed files and enough nearby context to understand what the code is doing.

 Hunt for: